-We may have been in lockdown for ten weeks or so, but that doesn’t necessarily mean we’ve all got to grips with it.
+We may have been in lockdown for some time now, but that doesn’t necessarily mean we’ve all got to grips with it.
 Adjusting takes time, and can affect our mental health.
 NCS Grad Lucy lets us know what she’s doing to check in on her friends and make sure everyone is doing as best they can during these times...

 Mental health is complex.
-Now with the added dash of lockdown, inconsistency and national fear, it’s easy to lose sight of how to help those barely able to help themselves.
+Now with the added dash of lockdown, inconsistency and national fear, it’s easy to lose sight of how to help others around you.

 There is no little handbook to flick through and understand the hardships of everyone, everywhere.
 Instead, there is only willingness to learn and understand.
 Outlined below are the steps I take to support my friends suffering with mental health issues.